ember-learn/guides-source/guides/release/upgrading/current-edition/tracked-properties.md

 - When accessing and updating plain properties on objects without decorators
 - When using Ember's `ObjectProxy` class, or a class that implements the `unknownProperty` function (which allows objects to intercept `get` calls)
-- When accessing relationships for Ember Data records, e.g.
+- When accessing relationships for EmberData records, e.g.
 `blogPost.get('comments')`.
 Under the hood, this is a type of `ObjectProxy`.

 Additionally, you will have to continue using _accessor_ functions for arrays if